gportay/iamroot/README.md

 \*: Works with hacks.

+## GLIBC

+The C library [glibc] leaks symbols in the dynamically linked binaries and shared libraries.

+As a consequence, the binaries or the shared libraries need to run along of the same or any later version of the [glibc].

+For this reason, the [iamroot(7)] is not linked against the [default libraries][-nodefaultlibs] by the [dynamic linker][ld(1)] at link-time.

+Instead, the libraries `libc.so.6`, `libdl.so.2`, `libpthread.so.0`, and `libgcc_s.so.1` are `patchelf`-ed manually afterward.

+This works around for the missing symbols raised by the [dynamic loader][ld.so(8)] at run-time.

+However, it does not solve for the missing symbols leaked in the binaries and shared libraries loaded from within the [chroot(2)]-ed directory.
+The symbols must be implemented in the [iamroot(7)] library or loaded from a third-party library (such as the [gcompat] library to run [glibc]-binaries from a [musl]-system).

+This distribution contains the implementation of gcompat, a library which provides glibc-compatible APIs for use on musl libc systems.

 ## FAKECHROOT

 [fakechroot(1)] is perfectible to create rootfs.
 There are several issues to address to make a rootfs.